 In my role as a college admissions counselor based in Texas, I get asked over and over again to explain why particular students are being denied admission to UT Austin.
-That question is followed by a litany of attributes that, on paper, appear to define an ideal candidate: high GPA, rigorous course selection, high test scores, incredible extracurricular activities, etc. After announcing my standard caveat that I don’t know the student, I don’t know their first-choice major, and I haven’t read their recommendations or their essays, I conclude that unfortunately the student is likely a victim of the new reality of UT Austin admissions: There’s just too many quality applications for too few spots.
+That question is followed by a litany of attributes that, on paper, appear to define an ideal candidate: high GPA, rigorous course selection, high test scores, incredible extracurricular activities, etc. After announcing my standard caveat that I don’t know the student, I don’t know their first-choice major, and I haven’t read their recommendations or their essays, I conclude that unfortunately, the student is likely a victim of the new reality of UT Austin admissions: There are just too many quality applications for too few spots.

 Of course, despite being honest, that is not a satisfying answer.
 So, I decided to study the numbers and present this new reality in a simple format in hopes to head off unfounded optimism and to encourage students to invest time in discovering good-fit alternatives to the Forty Acres.

 So, how many spots are we talking about?